e-mail: belen.gomez@cabimer.es

 - Mechanisms preventing irreversible replication fork arrest

-- Functions of histone deacetylases at replication forks
+- Functions of histone deacetylases in double-strand break (DSB) repair

 e-mail: belen.gomez@cabimer.es